Atlas-OS/docs/docs/Troubleshooting/Scripts.md

 ### Safe Mode with Command Prompt

-The command prompt (cmd) is available in all safe mode states, but "Safe Mode with Command Prompt" only gives you the command prompt.
-You will not have menus and a user interface to help you get around.
+The Command Proompt (CMD) is available in all safe mode states, but "Safe Mode with Command Prompt" only gives you the Command Prompt.
+You will not have a user interface to help you get around.
 Instead, you will have an admin-level command prompt.

 ### Safe Mode with Networking